-The BrumBeat community lost a major player recently with the sad passing of talented guitarist Roger Hill.
+The BrumBeat community lost a major player in 2011 with the sad passing of talented guitarist Roger Hill.
 A veteran of the West Midlands music scene, Roger will be remembered by many as one of the un-sung heroes who played alongside some well-known names.

 Roger Hill started playing guitar in the early 1960s, becoming a member of the Birmingham group "The Plazents" who caught the first wave of the 'beat boom' when they were signed to Decca Records in 1964 and re-named The Brumbeats.
 Fronted by dynamic vocalist Bobby Ash, The Brumbeats had a single released titled 'I Don't Understand' as well as recording an album of Beatles songs under the name "The Mersey Boys".

 In 1966, Roger joined well-known vocalist Steve Gibbons in the legendary Uglys line-up along with Dave Pegg (future bassist of Fairport Convention/Jethro Tull).
 Dave credits Roger as his main influence in deciding to switch over to the bass guitar after realizing he would never be as good a player as Roger!